vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-03-14-phd-application.md

 ---
-title: 'How to prepare a profile to apply for doctoral studies in the U.S.'
+title: 'How to prepare a profile to apply for doctoral studies'
 date: 2023-03-14
 permalink: /posts/2023/03/phd-application/
 tags:
   - Ph.D.
 Application
 ---

 This is a recollection of my own experience when applying for a doctoral study opportunity in the US.
-I hope it can serve as either a guide or a reference to help you prepare your profile and application for doctoral studies.
+I hope it can serve as either a guide or a reference to help you prepare your profile and application for doctoral studies not only in the US but also other countries.
 This recollection is written in two languages: Vietnamese (display first) and English.

 # Vietnamese version